Amy Casey Cooks

 large bin of frozen turkeys at the grocery store.

-how much turkey do I need per person?
+How much turkey do I need per person?

 When grilling a turkey for a crowd or just a small group, just how big a bird do you need?
 I good rule of thumb is about 1 pound per person if you do not want leftovers.
-But we always want leftovers right?!
-So count on 1 ยฝ to 2 pounds per person so there will be plenty of turkey leftover for sandwiches, casseroles or just eating cold straight out of the fridge

-how to thaw a frozen turkey
+How to thaw a frozen turkey

-Set your holiday turkey grilling plans in motion at least a few days in advance.
+Slow thaw method: Set your holiday turkey grilling plans in motion at least a few days in advance.
 If the turkey is frozen, allow 24 hours for each 5 pounds of turkey to completely thaw in the refrigerator.
-For a quicker thawing method, place the frozen turkey in a cold water bath and change the water every 30 minutes.
-The plan on about 30 minutes per pound to thaw the turkey.

-how to cook a whole turkey on a charcoal grill
+How to cook a whole turkey on a charcoal grill

 If using a charcoal grill, have at least a 20 pound bag of charcoal on hand.
 Using charcoal is my first preference.
 Nothing beats the smokey flavor it adds to grilled food.
 A charcoal Weber grill is the one I love.
 Nothing compares to a Weber grilled turkey.